Chris44442/de10nano/README.md

 ## Build the FPGA Config Tool

 This tool has been made by Nicolás Hasbún and is available on [his Github](https://github.com/nhasbun/de10nano_fpga_linux_config).
 Due to minor changes, there is a copy in this repo as well.
-There is also a precompiled binary `fpga_rbf_load` available.
+This is fully implemented in C using direct register access to take control of the FPGA Manager device which is used by the HPS to configure the FPGA.
+No external libraries are used other than Linux system calls and SoCAL libraries included on Quartus installations.
+Partial reconfiguration might be worth studying in the future.

-Run `make` in the `sw/fpga_config_tool` folder.
-You might need to get the appropriate cross compiler with:
+Get the appropriate cross compiler with:

 ```
 sudo apt install gcc-arm-linux-gnueabi
 ```

+Run `make` in the `sw/fpga_config_tool` folder.

 Ignore the ssh error during make.
 It should still build `fpga_rbf_load`.
 This will later be used to configure the FPGA from the OS.